White Springs is a town steeped in history. Click Here to learn some of the back story of the buildings in our town.

 If you wish to watch each property on YouTube, click here for the YouTube Walking Tour Playlist.

-William Robarts and his wife Mary Mizelle Robarts were farmers in 1886 with two hundred acres of cotton and grain, and a five-acre orange grove.
-Their daughter, Elizabeth married young pharmacist Ross A. Barnett and encouraged him to go to medical school.
+William Robarts and his wife Mary Mizelle Robarts were farmers in 1886 with two hundred acres of cotton, grain and a five-acre orange grove.
+They built this Queen Anne-style home in 1903.
+Their daughter Elizabeth married a young pharmacist, Ross A. Barnett, and encouraged him to go to medical school.
 She ran a boarding house here in her parents' home while he was a student.
-Dr. Barnett, along with African-American midwife Ollie Scippio, delivered children and tended the sick in the community until his death in 1964.
+Dr. Barnett, along with African American midwife Ollie Scippio, delivered children and tended the sick in the community until his death in 1964.

 3. robarts House image

 Nathan Johnson sold this unique, graceful home built in 1904 to William Neill and his wife Martha Trammell Neill in 1909.
-Its semi-circular porch and gingerbread trim add detail to this vernacular style, quintessentially Southern home.
+Its semi-circular porch and gingerbread trim add detail to this quintessentially southern home.
 William Neill was president of Neill and Smith, a mercantile business, and served as the Mayor of White Springs in 1917.

-This vernacular styled home is built of native yellow pine and served as a home for families of Methodist pastors from 1898 until the 1970s.
-Since the Telford Hotel, the Hamilton Hotel and the Florida Normal School and Business College all surrounded the parsonage, the pastor was well situated to counsel, and perhaps convert tourists, travelers, and students.
+This home was built in 1898 of native yellow pine and served as a home for families of Methodist pastors until the 1970s.
+Since the Telford Hotel, the Hamilton Hotel, and the Florida Normal School and Business College all surrounded the parsonage, the pastor was well situated to counsel, and perhaps convert tourists, travelers, and students.

-Town lore maintains that when Reverend W. A. Betts came to serve the White Springs congregation, he found the town to be very sinful and decadent - if only because the Spring House was open on Sunday for bathers.
+Town lore maintains that when Reverend W. A. Betts came to serve the White Springs Methodist congregation, he found the town to be very sinful and decadent – if only because the Spring House was open on Sunday for bathers.
 When a traveling circus came to town, the Reverend Betts cloistered his children in the parsonage and prayed that fire and brimstone would rain down upon the sinners of White Springs.
-Legend has it that the Baptists answered his prayers because on February 24, 1911, a fire started in the Baptist parsonage and eventually destroyed thirty-five buildings in White Springs, including most of the business district.
+Legend has it that the Baptists answered his prayers on February 24, 1911 when a fire started in the Baptist parsonage and eventually destroyed thirty-five buildings in White Springs, including most of the business district

-These three adjoining houses were built by the B. B. Johnson family in 1908 as rental properties and their home using the same vernacular plan.
-By this time, White Springs needed housing for the growing number of workers at the Camp Lumber Mill and in the burgeoning resort hotels of the town.
+These three adjacent houses, with the same plan, were built by the B. B. Johnson family in 1908.
+By this time, White Springs needed housing for the growing number of workers at the Camp Lumber Mill and in the burgeoning resort hotels.
 The walls and ceilings of these homes are paneled in pine beadboard, a product of local sawmills.
 A center hall runs the width of each house, and each house originally featured an open front porch.

 When Camp's Lumber Mill came to town in 1896, three Presbyterian men, the McCallum brothers and William Stanley moved here from North Carolina.
 With eight others of their faith in town, they set about to build a church.
 B.F.
 Camp donated and raised funds, Hayes Shipman McCallum donated land and helped with financing, and James Bynum erected the Gothic Revival structure.
 The building was dedicated in 1907, debt-free.